Winter wellbeing hubs

-Across the city a network of winter wellbeing spaces can support you, providing not just warmth but a warm welcome and a place for coming together.
+Across the city a network of Wellbeing Hubs can support you, providing not just warmth but a warm welcome and a place for coming together.

 Working with partners, including voluntary and community organisations, we will give you the chance to: